stakewise/v3-operator/README.md

 #### Mandatory

+- Upgrade vault to version 5 for Ethereum or version 3 for Gnosis.
-Set Validator Manager role in vault UI.
+- Set Validator Manager role in vault UI.

+#### For Pectra

+- Use consolidate command for legacy validators.

 #### Per Setup Type